 In our global world, translation is a fact of life.
-If your customers can’t read about document_translation_servicesyour product in their language, they won’t buy it.
+If your customers can’t read about your product in their language, they won’t buy it.
 If they can’t get support for the product in their language, they probably won’t come back.

 Many companies have hired bilingual or local employees to solve this problem.
 Excellent choice.
 Both the insight these employees bring to the team, and the service they can provide to customers who don’t speak English, are invaluable.